italia/publiccode-parser-go/README.md

 In order to update the assets, run this command:

-`go-bindata -o assets.go data/`
+`go-bindata -pkg assets -o assets/assets.go data/...`

-And change the package name into `publiccode`

 ## Contributing